JamesBirchall-dev/MSP2-MBTI-Personality-Test/README.md

 7. I want to return to the homepage easily.
 8. I want the site to be visually accessible.

+### User Profile

+As the test/ quiz is a fun activity, the site should try to cater to as broad an audience as possible so it is important to keep the information brief and clear, and provide plenty of interactivity and visual queues to keep the user engaged.

+### User Journey

+The main purpose of the site is to provide the user with an interactive and interesting quiz whilst also providing some accessible understanding and learning about the quiz beforehand.

+Therefore I chose a linear approach with the user journey and navigation.

+The homepage should have clear information and taking the test should be in landing view on the page.

+The test itself should be very clickable with plenty of screen interaction and feedback, guiding the user through each section, keeping the user informed of progress.

+Ending up on the results page which should provide structured and clear results.

+All pages except the index page should have the ability to return to the homepage and repeat the journey.

+### Interaction Design

+The primary interaction will be on the test/quiz section pages, with 4 sections, 10 questions per section.
+Each question will have a 2 option answer via use of radio buttons on cards.

+As the test’s results are based on the total outcome of opt 1 v opt 2, I’ve decided to incorporate custom colors to update via CSS using Javascript upon user selection and use Bootstrap with custom CSS for form validation feedback.

+I will also add a progress bar which feeds back live to the user.

+The home page and results page will have clickable, external links that open in a new tab in the web browser, with appropriate acknowledgements to the sources.

+### Accessibility and Best Practises

+Font chosen (Primary: Montserrat, sans-serif ;Secondary: Varela, sans-serif ) as is clear and well spaced & curved making this beneficial to people with learning difficulties such as dyslexia.

+Best practises in design using clear and interactive navigation, good contrast with foreground vs background and use a color scheme that is dynamic and stylish.
+This is to be complimented with clear and structured sections in the pages.

+Lighthouse testing and resolution to ensure accessibility and best practices throughout the site.

+### Testing and Feedback

+Ensure positive user experience through continuous and thorough testing during and and upon completion of the website.

+Also to test via friends and peers within my learning group and ensure smaller devices are heavily tested in particular.

 ## Visual Design

 ### Wireframes